choojs/choo-handbook/sup-choo.md

 [0001] 453ms      21KB (browserify)
 ```

 Annnnd that's it!
-Congratulations, you now you can navigate to your browser on
+Congratulations, you can now navigate your browser to
 `localhost:9966` and your app should be alive!